Rajpratik71/linux-manPages/ppmtopgm.md

        ppmtopgm [ppmfile]

 DESCRIPTION
        Reads  a portable pixmap as input.
-Produces a portable graymap as out‐ put.
+Produces a portable graymap as output.
 The output is a "black and white" rendering of the original image, as in a black and white photograph.
-The quantization formula used is .299 r + .587 g + .114 b.
+The quanti‐ zation formula used is .299 r + .587 g + .114 b.

        Note that although there is a pgmtoppm program, it is not necessary for simple conversions from pgm to ppm , because any ppm program can read pgm (and pbm ) files automatically.  pgmtoppm  is for  colorizing  a pgm file.
 Also, see ppmtorgb3 for a different way of converting color to gray.
 And ppmdist generates a grayscale image from a color image, but in a way that makes it easy to differentiate the original colors, not necessarily a way that looks like a black and white photograph.

 QUOTE
        Cold-hearted orb that rules the night